judeonuh/Stroke-Prediction-Model/README.md

 | Stroke | Target variable (0 = No stroke, 1 = Stroke) |

 ## Exploratory Data Analysis
+- Feature Understanding shows the distribution of patients with stroke was HIGHLY IMBALANCED, hence the dataset would require special handling in modeling.
 - Distribution plots
 - Correlation analysis
 - Risk group comparisons